FouadElayachi/MERN-Jwt/README.md

 JWT_SECRET= //A random string for JWT token.
 ```
 - Run the command `npm install` to install depencies.
-- Add the .babelrc file to support ES6 syntax and copy the following code on it:
+- Add the .babelrc file if it dosen't exist to support ES6 syntax and copy the following code on it:
 ```
 {
   "presets": [